* Previously posted on IPPIBlog.com

 C. Internet Crime Complaint Center (“IC3”).

 IC3 is a partnership between the FBI, the National White Collar Crime Center, and the Department of Justice’s Bureau of Justice Assistance.
 IC3 receives, develops, and refers criminal complaints involving a range of cybercrimes including intellectual property crime occurring online.
-IC3 encourages victims to report complaints involving cybercrime though its website at www.ic3.gov.
+IC3 encourages victims to report complaints involving cybercrime through its website at www.ic3.gov.

 D. U.S. Food and Drug Administration—Office of Criminal Investigations (OCI)